xyamzw/docs/docs/guide/advanced/sso.md

 #### **Access some other vendors on Casdoor**

-In addition to the four that `AList` has already connected to `GitHub Dingding Google Microsoft`, it is also connected to `QQ Baidu Feishu WeChat/Enterprise WeChat Douyin Bilibili` and so on, all [**click Check out all the manufacturers that can be accessed here**](https://casdoor.org/docs/provider/oauth/overview), of course, the four that `AList` has already accessed can also be added to `Casdoor`
+In addition to the four that `OpenList` has already connected to `GitHub Dingding Google Microsoft`, it is also connected to `QQ Baidu Feishu WeChat/Enterprise WeChat Douyin Bilibili` and so on, all [**click Check out all the manufacturers that can be accessed here**](https://casdoor.org/docs/provider/oauth/overview), of course, the four that `OpenList` has already accessed can also be added to `Casdoor`

 **View detailed tutorials on accessing other providers: [click to view](https://anwen-anyi.github.io/index/09-ssologin.html)**